-We are a recommended Purley driving school established over 12 years and offering good quality driving tuition by a registered driving instructor.
+We are a recommended driving school established over 12 years and offering good quality driving lessons in Purley with our registered driving instructor.
 All our instructors are registered with the Driving Standards Agency and are members of the Driving Instructors Association.
 Our driving instructor in Purley is very familiar with the local roads and those around the Croydon test centre.

 Purley lays immediately south of Croydon between Coulsdon and Kenley.
 Purley Cross is a main intersection with the A23 where the A22 splits south-easterly towards Godstone and East Grinstead.

 Peak Hill leading to Green Lane is the perfect place for Purley Driving Schools to introduce the brand new driver to the controls of the car.
 Moving off and stopping shortly afterwards can all be completed without the problem of clearing parked cars which are few and far between.
 It could mean the Purley driving instructor exposing the new driver to the school run if not timed correctly though, with access to the John Fisher School on this road.

 The other side of Foxley Lane is Border Road.
 This is a no-go area, a private road with “no driving instruction” signposted.
 Driving Schools in Purley respect that.

 Woodcote Valley Road leading to a double mini roundabout is useful for explaining the procedures for roundabouts for those who want to learn to drive in Purley.
 It separates uphill to Manor Wood Road.
 Both roads come out by Smitham Downs.
 If you continue the Purley driving lesson by emerging right on to Brighton Road, the immediate left turn is Stoats Nest Road and this leads to a sharp bend under the railway bridge.
 Keep well left here anticipating cars and especially larger vehicles from the opposite direction.